geral2/SQL-APIConsumer/README.md

 1. **APICaller_GET_Extended(SqlString URL, SqlString Headers, SqlString JsonBody)**
 1. **APICaller_POST_Extended(SqlString URL, SqlString Headers, SqlString JsonBody)**

-With these two extended procedures we are able to change the content-type, through the header parameter.
-And return information related to HTTP Response like:
-- ContentType
-- Server
-- StatusCode
-- Status Description
-- Response Headers

 There are a few Utilities functions;